 These exact warnings by Sister White have been fully fulfilled today and previously.
 Our truth has been discarded by scholars of the Jesuit system.
 Our religion has been flat out changed.
 But if you came into the church in the last 20-30 years, you wouldn’t have a clue.
 What sustained our work in the early days (1853-1903) is now called error.
 Please take time to review all that is provided under the heading “The Issues” and become familiar with them.

-As you can see from the above letter to Louise Kleuser, there is an agenda that was in the works in the past.
+As you can see from the above letter to Louise Kleuser, there was an agenda in the works in the past.
 This letter was written in 1966, but the evil took place in 1946.
 This was under the guidance and encouragement of an Elder Branson.
-Leroy Froom, Roy Allan Anderson and Louise Kleuser hand picked some select quotes that when placed together, could be perceived as support for trinitarian belief to the novice, unsuspecting Adventist.
-These quotes were part of the compilation for the book called "Evangelism".
-And they added sub-headings that were not Ellen White's originals, and almost ALL the people would be fooled for decades.
-But when you match up everything she wrote on the subject matter (which we have attempted to do under the headings "Evangelism" and "Ellen White" on this website), it becomes clear what Ellen White believed.
-And it puts holes in the agenda of Leroy Froom and friends.
+Le Roy Froom, Roy Allan Anderson and Louise Kleuser hand picked some select quotes that when placed together, could be perceived as support for trinitarian belief to the novice, unsuspecting Adventist.
+These quotes were part of the compilation for the book called “Evangelism”.
+And they added sub-headings that were not in Ellen White’s originals, and almost ALL the people would be fooled for decades.
+But when you match up everything she wrote on the subject matter (which we have attempted to do under the headings “Evangelism” and “Ellen White” on this website), it becomes clear what Ellen White believed.
+And it puts holes in the agenda of Le Roy Froom and friends.

 Men that were true to the faith but not quite rooted in the “Word” within the Columbia Union had a problem.
 They didn’t know how to combat these errors.
 When they saw this book, Evangelism, it seemed different than what they knew or believed.
 And Elder Froom says that they either had to accept it, or reject the Spirit of Prophecy.

 You see, if they were rooted more in the “Word”, they could have done battle with Froom and called him out with his errors.
 But they probably stumbled and couldn’t reason enough to point out his agenda.
-Today people take a one or two line quote in Evangelism the way it is presented and have no idea that it was cropped from a bigger picture.
+Today, people take a one or two line quote in Evangelism the way it is presented and have no idea that it was cropped from a bigger picture.
 When these “like-messages” are grouped together, Froom has made it appear that Sister White wrote in a way or belief that is not true today.
 This is far from honest.
 And subtitles with the word “trinity” have been added in, a word she never used to describe God.